 GDPR stands for General Data Protection Regulation.
-It is a new EU wide set of data protection regulations that come into place on May 25th 2018.
-It supersedes the existing regulations with an aim to make things more unified and more comprehensive.
+It is a new EU wide set of data protection regulations that were introduced on May 25th 2018.
+It supersedes existing regulations with an aim to make things more unified and more comprehensive.

 We recognize that we form a crucial part of your business and we take our responsibility very seriously.
 As part of that, we’ve put together this page so you can understand how Arlo and you can work together to achieve GDPR compliance.

 You are the Data Controller for the data you store and process using Arlo, and Arlo is the Data Processor.

 - By storing customer data in Arlo you benefit from Arlo’s best practice compliance with respect to data storage and security.
 All data in Arlo is encrypted at rest and stored in AWS, a provider that is fully compliant with GDPR.
 Read more at https://aws.amazon.com/compliance/gdpr-center/.

 - We’re building tools into our application to help you stay GDPR compliant while continuing your business activities.
 For example, we're adding explicit configurable consent fields into our registration and leads process to allow you to capture and store specific consent for data processing activities.

 - The right to be informed - you can add privacy information to your terms that are displayed as part of the registration and/or leads process.

 - The right of access - we're developing a self-service portal for your contacts, but until then, you can use our rich data-export tools to export data, to help service right of access requests.